ssp21/ssp21-spec/ssp21.md

 ```
 enum SessionCryptoMode {
     HMAC_SHA256_16 : 0
+    AES_256_GCM    : 1
 }
 ```

 * **`HMAC_SHA256_16`** - Cleartext user data with the authentication tag set to HMAC-SHA256 truncated to the leftmost 16 bytes.
+* **`AES_256_GCM`** - AES-256 in GCM mode.

+**Note: ** AEAD modes have their nonce's length extended as required by the particular algorithm, with the 16-bit SSP21 nonce in the lowest order 2 bytes in big-endian format.
+Higher order bytes are set to zero.

 ##### Handshake Mode